 VI.
 PUBLICATION IN THE TRANSACTIONS

-All accepted theses are published at AOSONLINE.org as soon as they are copyedited and formatted and may be cited by the authors.
-The Transactions of the AOS are published in December each year and will include all thesis accepted by July of that year.
-Those accepted later will be published the following year.
+All accepted theses are published in the American Journal of Ophthalmology (AJO) and may be cited by the authors.
+The Transactions of the AOS are published in December each year and will include a link to all thesis accepted during that year.
 All AOS theses are available at the AOS website as well as free open access at PubMedCentral during the same year as accepted.
 Authors must cooperate in the publication process or the thesis acceptance may be withdrawn.
 Figures must meet NLM requirements for publication in PubMedCentral or the thesis cannot be accepted or published.

 VII.
 SUBMISSION OF THESIS